Mxkyp/BadReads/README.md

       docker compose up
   ```

-You can now see the website at localhost:3000
+You can now see the website at localhost

 ### Prerequisites

-  Basically git and docker.
+  - git
+  - docker

 ## Usage